Lanelle1398/tag-security/assessments/projects/thanos/self-assessment.md

 ### Non-goals
+Description of Non-goals: Non-goals that a reasonable reader of the project’s literature could believe may be in scope.
 <!--*Non-goals that a reasonable reader of the project’s literature could believe may
 be in scope (e.g., Flibble does not intend to stop a party with a key from storing an arbitrarily large amount of data, possibly incurring financial cost or overwhelming